William Harding Mayes: Personal life

-Mayes had seven children: four from Jessie Ware, whom he married in 1886, and three from his second wife, Anna Marshall, whom he married in 1900 after his first wife's death the year before.
+Mayes had seven children: four from Jessie Wise, whom he married in 1886, and three from his second wife, Anna Marshall, whom he married in 1900 after his first wife's death the year before.
 Mayes is buried in Greenleaf Cemetery in Brownwood.

 His son William Harding Mayes Jr. was a print journalist who worked for the Brownwood Bulletin, was editor of the Ranger Times and Harlingen, Texas's The Valley Morning Star.

 His son Wendell Wise Mayes was initially a print journalist, working for the Parlier Progress in Parlier, California and later for the Fresno Bee.
 He was later elected mayor of the Texas cities of Center (1925–1928) and Brownwood (1939–1951), where he owned and ran the KBWD radio station as part of a larger broadcasting chain.
 In 1939, he was appointed by Governor James V. Allred to serve on the executive committee of the Texas Big Bend Park Association, which created Big Bend National Park.
 He later served as chairman of the Texas State Parks Board, as a member of the Brown County Hospital Authority, and chairman of the board of regents of Texas Women's University.
 Dorothy Evans Mayes, wife of Wendell Wise Mayes, was a noted Texan artist.
 Howard Payne University's Department of Art's gallery is named in their memory.
-Their son, Wendell Wise Mayes Jr., is a prominent diabetes philanthropist and radio journalist.
+Their son, Wendell Wise Mayes Jr., was a prominent diabetes philanthropist and radio journalist who won a George Foster Peabody Award for broadcasting work he did on civil rights.

 His daughter from his second marriage, Isabelle Mayes Hale, was a noted Texas artist.
-His son from his second marriage, Robert Chappell Mayes, was also a notable Texas journalist working in Edinburg, Texas at the Edinburg Review and served as news editor of the San Antonio Express News until his retirement in 1977.
+His son from his second marriage, Robert Chappell Mayes, was also a notable Texas journalist working in Edinburg, Texas at the Edinburg Review and served as news editor of the San Antonio Express-News until his retirement in 1977.
 Anna Elizabeth Morris Mayes, wife of Robert, was also a Texas journalist, working in Gonzales, Texas, Houston, and San Antonio.

+Mayes was a descendant of the 1611 second settlement of Jamestown, Virginia.
+His direct male ancestor, William, was pastor at Kequoghton and played an instrumental role in the early development of the Virginia Company and its continuation after the massacre of over three hundred peaceful indigenous people on March 22, 1622, by directly engaging with King James I on its behalf.